michaelGregoire/ccmusicawards.com/README.md

 ## Git

-Don’t work directly on master.
-Always create a new branch from master for any work.
+Don’t work directly on `main`.
+Always create a new branch from `main` for any work.
 ### Commits
 Follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0).
 #### Examples